ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 ```

 In this case column `id` is used in `SELECT` query, but the table doesn't have this column (it has column with different name `identifier`),
-so ClickHouse cannot use the structure from the insertion table, and it will use schema inference.
+so ClickHouse cannot use the structure from the insertion table, and schema inference will be used.

 **Example 4:**